 Rebel Quest is a day camp designed for 1st through 6th graders who want to keep their brain and body active during school breaks.
 Highly trained instructors and counselors lead and supervise students during Rebel Quest.
-The days are filled with hands on activities, reading enrichment, outdoor and indoor play, team building activities and some field trips on campus and within Oxford.
+The days are filled with hands on activities, reading enrichment, outdoor and indoor play, team building activities, and field trips on campus and within Oxford.

 Summer 2018: 7 weekly sessions, starting June 4, 2018